Culture in Berlin: Nightlife and festivals

-Berlin's nightlife is one of the most diverse and vibrant of its kind in Europe.
-Throughout the 1990s, people in their twenties from many countries, particularly those in Eastern and Central Europe, made Berlin's club scene the premier nightlife destination of Europe.
-After the fall of the Berlin Wall in 1989, many historic buildings in Mitte, the former city center of East Berlin, were illegally occupied and re-built by young squatters and became a fertile ground for underground and counterculture gatherings.
-Mitte and surrounding boroughs are also home to many nightclubs including techno clubs Tresor, WMF, Ufo, E-Werk, KitKatClub and Berghain.
-The techno-music club, Linientreu, near the Kaiser Wilhelm Memorial Church, has been in business since the late 1980s.
-The LaBelle discothèque in Friedenau became widely known as the location of the 1986 Berlin discotheque bombing.
-Berlin is notable for the length of its parties.
-Clubs are not required to close at a fixed time on the weekends, and many parties last well into the morning, or all weekend.
+Berlin's nightlife has been described as one of the most diverse and vibrant of its kind.
+Throughout the 1990s, people in their twenties moved to the city with its affordable rents and made Berlin's club scene one of the premier nightlife destinations of Europe.
+After the fall of the Berlin Wall in 1989, many historic buildings in Mitte, the former city center of East Berlin, as well as in the neighboring locality of Prenzlauer Berg, were illegally occupied and re-built by young squatters and became a fertile ground for underground and counterculture gatherings.
+Since the early 1990s, Mitte and the eastern borough of Friedrichshain have been the home to many nightclubs, including techno clubs such as Tresor, E-Werk, KitKatClub or Berghain, some of which became known for the length of their parties.

+In the western part of the city, the former West Berlin, SOUND, located from 1971 to 1988 in Tiergarten and today in Charlottenburg, gained notoriety in the late 1970s for its popularity with heroin users and other drug addicts as described in Christiane F.'s book Wir Kinder vom Bahnhof Zoo.
 The SO36 in Kreuzberg originally focused largely on punk music, but today has become a popular venue for many dances and parties.
-SOUND, located from 1971 to 1988 in Tiergarten and today in Charlottenburg, gained notoriety in the late 1970s for its popularity with heroin users and other drug addicts as described in Christiane F.'s book Wir Kinder vom Bahnhof Zoo.
+The LaBelle discothèque in Friedenau became widely known as the location of the 1986 Berlin discotheque bombing.
+Linientreu, another nightclub of the 1980s and 1990s, was located near the Kaiser Wilhelm Memorial Church.

 The Karneval der Kulturen, a multi-ethnic street parade celebrated every Pentecost weekend, and the Christopher Street Day are both supported by the city's government.
 Berlin is also well known for the cultural festival, Berliner Festspiele, which include the jazz festival JazzFest Berlin.
 Several technology and media art festivals and conferences are held in the city, including Transmediale and Chaos Communication Congress.

 Berlin has a long history of gay culture and influence on popular entertainment, and according to some authors, in the 1920s the city was the Gay Capital of Europe.
 Today, the city has a huge number of gay clubs and festivals, such as Easter Fetish Week (Easter in Berlin), Christopher Street Day (Berlin Pride)—central Europe's largest gay-lesbian pride event celebrated on the last weekend of June—Folsom Europe and Hustlaball.
 Berlin is also leading Europe in the number of fetish clubs.
 "Easter in Berlin" and "Folsom Europe Berlin" are the biggest gay fetish festivals in Europe.
 Annual gay highlights in Berlin are also the gay and lesbian street festival in Berlin-Schöneberg (Lesbisch-schwules Stadtfest) and Kreuzberg Pride in June.
 The largest gay areas in Berlin are in Schöneberg close to Nollendorfplatz and in Prenzlauer Berg at the Schönhauser Allee subway station.